wizz13150/GapcoinStuff/Readme.md

 STABLE - **[gapcoin-cli]Dump_gapcoincli_CurrentBlocks.ps1**

-  -Starts from scratch will ask wich block to dump first.
+  -Starts from scratch will ask which block to dump first.

   -Starts with an existing raw .txt dump file will continue this one.

   -Starts or ends at the block up to date and loop forever, dumping the blockchain into .txt xD

-  -Format data for each block and add to file.
+  -Format data for each block and add to files.

   LiteTouch script.
 Just modify 'gapcoin-cli' dir path and run from everywhere.